carloscerlira/Schrodinger-equation-numerical-solution/README.md

 # Documentation
 * The paper.pdf file contains a brief explanation of the problem and details about the implementation as well as the results obtained for the double slit experiment.
-* In the main.cpp file you can find the program
+* In the solution.cpp file you can find the program